-One off-island event was scheduled each month, often to other islands and Vancouver Island.
-Perennial favourites were visits to Mt.
-Tzuhalem Ecological Reserve to see the wildflowers in the spring, Cowichan Lake, and Prevost Island.
-More extensive off-island excursions were planned for the spring and fall each year.
-Usually 40-50 memberts participated.
+Tuesday was chosen as the day for outdoor activity, and events were scheduled for every month except July and August when many members either had visitors or were away travelling.
+One off-island event was scheduled each month, often to other Gulf Islands and Vancouver Island as ferry and water taxi travel was easier and cheaper back then.
+More extensive off-island excursions were planned for the spring and fall.
 Joan Lott arranged the first of these-to Costa Rica.
-Later trips included Mt.
-Baker, Forbidden Plateau, Hurricane Ridge, Manning Park, Cathedral Lake, Tofino, and Orcas Island.
-Nieke Visser organized several of these.
+Other trips included Forbidden Plateau, Hurricane Ridge, Manning Park, Seattle, and Orcas Island.